Funding shortfall puts transit and road services at risk

 funding from property tax, gas tax and grants has declined by one-third since 2009 and continues to fall.
 An additional $50 million is needed for 2014 just to stabilize the declining county road system—and more is needed to maintain and rebuild the system.
 At stake are 1,500 miles of county roads that carry more than 1 million trips daily, plus 180 bridges that thousands of people depend upon.
 Learn more

-- King County, the Sound Cities Association and the City of Seattle have joined together to ask the legislature for a new set of local transportation funding tools.
+King County, the Sound Cities Association and the City of Seattle joined together to ask the 2013 Legislature for a new set of local transportation funding tools.
 The Legislature considered a statewide transportation funding package, but did not approve it.

 Metro and Road Services have taken action to manage the financial crisis